ryanpetrello/vimwhisperer/README.md

     ~ export VIM_AWS_SSO_REGION='us-west-2'
 ```

-Authenticate for the first time using AWS IAM Identity Center.
+Authenticate for the first time using AWS IAM Identity Center:

-An OIDC client and Bearer token will be generated, and will be cached at ``~/.vim/.aws-code-whisperer-auth`` for subsequent API calls:

 ```
     ~ python -m vimwhisperer.login
 ```

+An OIDC client and Bearer token will be generated, and will be cached at ``~/.vim/.aws-code-whisperer-auth`` for subsequent API calls:

 ## Running Code Completion by Hand